 You want your killer character to be liked or hated...you definitely don’t want a killer that makes your reader go “Meh.”
 That is the kiss of death for a character.

-You want evoke a response from your reader, without pushing them too far.
+You want to evoke a response from your reader, without pushing them too far.
 An example of that would be your bad guy kills a dog.
 Lots of readers hate that and may not like you as an author anymore.
 It’s okay to kill a dog, but you have to have a good reason for killing the dog.
 Don’t just do it for shock value and no purpose.
 That can be unforgivable to the reader.

-I personally like to do things that make my reader cringe.
+I like to do things that make my reader cringe.
 I want them to be uncomfortable.
 But not just for the sole purpose of doing it, I always have a reason behind it.

 I hope this post helps you create your killer character.